If you’ve landed here hoping for a quick answer to what sounds like a simple question, we’re going to disappoint you.

 - Drive the Carretera Austral – even in the height of the summer, the attractions along the route aren’t crowded

-Wild camping, taking advantage of free campsites, self catering and avoiding unnecessary guided tours can all make for a more budget friendly trip though.
+Wild camping, taking advantage of free campsites, self-catering, and avoiding unnecessary guided tours can make for a more budget-friendly trip.

 With all amenities open and better weather, you can pretty much do anything you want in summer in Patagonia.

-Mount Fitz Roy is one of those iconic Patagonian images and best of all, the hiking trails here are completely free.
+Mount Fitz Roy is one of those iconic Patagonian images.
+Best of all, the hiking trails here are completely free.

-Ok so you’ll get to disembark at a couple of places and probably have quite nice food but even so.
+Ok, so you’ll disembark at a couple of places and probably be served fabulous meals but even so.
 US $3000 for the 2 of us is out of our budget.

-But there’s other, more budget friendly options to sail through this magical scenery.
+But there are other, more budget-friendly options to sail through this magical scenery.

 The Navimag ferry from Puerto Montt to Puerto Natales takes 4 days and costs a fraction of the price.
-The cheapest bunk costs US $450 per person, the food is good and the scenery identical.
-Plus, this ferry takes you all the way to the heart of Southern Patagonia.
+The cheapest bunk costs US $450 per person, the food is good, and the scenery identical.
+Plus, this ferry takes you to the heart of Southern Patagonia.

 A cheaper option is the shorter journey from Puerto Montt to Chacabuco.
 It costs a quarter of the price but only lasts 24 hours.

-Alternatively you can arrange a cabin on the weekly ferry between Puerto Yungay and Puerto Natales and you can get your camper van or car on this too.
-We’re hoping we can find a slot this March as we head south for the winter.
+Alternatively, you can arrange a cabin on the weekly ferry between Puerto Yungay and Puerto Natales.
+You can get your camper van or car on this but book ahead.

 Visit Perito Moreno Glacier